Mellerayba/StudyWithKey/README.md

 custom PCB.

 ## Status
- In progress — Prototype 2 hardware ordered and shipped.
-Enclosure design in progress.
-Firmware for Prototype 2 not yet started.
+Currently halted - critical flaw in the ordered PCBs and I am not in a financial position currently to reorder them.
+Firmware is completely functional and available to use freely

 ## Roadmap
 - [x] Prototype 1 — breadboard BLE HID proof of concept